whitfin/cachex/docs/overview.md

 ]
 ```

 Both of these approaches work the same way; your options are parsed and your cache is started as a child under the appropriate parent process.
+The latter is recommended for production applications, as it will ensure your cache is managed correctly inside your application.

 ## Basic Operations

-Working with a cache is very straightforward; you can do so using the cache name you provided at startup.
+Working with a cache is pretty straightforward, and basically everything is provided by the core `Cachex` module.
+You can make calls to a cache using the name you registered it under at startup time.

 Let's take a quick look at some basic calls you can make to a cache in a quick `iex` session: